WHY SHELTERS EUTHANIZE

 Mercy.
 Good death.
 These terms refer to putting an end to suffering.
 In some extreme medical and behavioral situations, euthanasia is certainly the only viable option, but I am of the opinion lacking resources to continue supporting the animal is an unacceptable reason for suffering.

-Let us not be mistaken here, though; the blame cannot be placed on shelters who are lawfully required to accept all unwanted animals and are thus ill-equipped to handle the overpopulation problem.
-There’s a common misconception that “kill”shelters are villains.
+Let us not be mistaken here, though; the blame cannot be placed on shelters that are lawfully required to accept all unwanted animals and are thus ill-equipped to handle the overpopulation problem.
+There’s a common misconception that “kill” shelters are villains.
 These facilities have limited space and funding and animals are brought in at an average rate of more than 20,000 per day, or 7.6 million every year.

 The animals are given a small window of opportunity to find homes.
-Even the “lucky”ones who escape an early death are anything but lucky if they aren’t quickly adopted.
+Even the “lucky” ones who escape an early death are anything but lucky if they aren’t quickly adopted.
 Many dogs who stay too long in shelters eventually go kennel crazy.
 They bite and scratch themselves until they are raw.
-They walk circles until their paws bleed.
+They walk in circles until their paws bleed.
 They become incapable of socialization.
 They are broken and often deemed no longer fit for adoption.
-They either become “special cases”or sad statistics.
+They either become “special cases” or sad statistics.
 Can these deaths be considered good or humane?

 How Can We Be More Accountable?